cloudfoundry-incubator/kubecf/doc/bosh-release-development.md

 ### Operation Files

-[ops files] can be used to modify arbitrary parts of the deployment manifest before being applied.
+[ops files] can be used to modify arbitrary parts of the deployment manifest before it is applied.
 To do so, create a file in the directory `deploy/helm/scf/assets/operations/instance_groups` and it will be automagically applied during installation, courtesy of the bazel machinery.